Fuel for Muscle Building

 Carbohydrates

-Diets of most of the fitness lovers revolve around proteins and amino acids and a majority of them commit the same mistake.
+The diets of most fitness lovers revolve around proteins and amino acids and a majority of them commit the same mistake.
 They forget or ignore the inclusion of carbohydrates, vitamins and minerals in their diet.
 Most try to refrain from carbohydrates.
 Carbs provide the much-needed energy to work out and they also spare protein for their most important role: Muscle Building.
-In their absence proteins are utilized to give energy for the workout and the muscle-building role is hampered.
+In their absence, the body utilises proteins to provide energy for the workout, which hampers their role in muscle building.
 Try taking complex carbohydrates like fruits, cereals, etc in place of simple ones like sugars.

 Vitamins and minerals are equally important as they are involved in building muscles and preventing muscle cramps and injuries.
 Vitamins A, C and B12 and minerals like zinc and magnesium need special emphasis.
 Vegetables and fruits are rich in most vitamins and minerals like yellow-orange fruits-veggies are a good source of vitamin A, citrus fruits (lemon, lime, oranges, etc.) provide us with vitamin C. Foods like wheat bran (choker), nuts, flaxseed (alsi) contain magnesium, while peanuts and oysters contain zinc.